jnoom/online_input_design_concave/README.md

 ### Introduction

-This project provides Matlab code samples accompanying the paper "Online input design for discrimination of linear models using concave minimisation" by Jacques Noom, Oleg Soloviev, Carlas Smith and Michel Verhaegen, submitted to International Journal of Control.
+This project provides Matlab code samples accompanying the paper "Online input design for discrimination of linear models using concave minimisation" by Jacques Noom, Oleg Soloviev, Carlas Smith and Michel Verhaegen.